-The United Nations University (UNU) is committed to achieving gender parity across all levels and recognises that gender parity is an essential step towards broader gender equality.
+The United Nations University (UNU) is committed to achieving gender parity across all levels and recognizes that gender parity is an essential step towards broader gender equality.

 UNU continues to make significant strides, resulting in a marked increase in the number of women in leadership and professional positions at UNU.
-Between 2015 and 2019*, UNU increased its representation of women at professional levels (P3–D2) considerably, from 21.3% to 52.6%, with notable progress over the past year, which registered an increase of almost 52.5% over 2017 levels.
+Between 2015 and 2019*, UNU increased its representation of women at professional levels (P3–D2) considerably, from 21.3% to 52.6%, with notable progress over recent years, which registered an increase of almost 52.5% over 2017 levels.

 UNU has appointed a number of women to academic leadership positions, including as institute directors and programme heads, as well as to administrative and management positions.